 I’ve found a few cheese trails that are already mapped out in different regions of our country.
 If you don’t live near one of these, search for the name of your state and the words “cheese trail” in a search engine.
 If you don’t find one, just search for cheese makers in your region, check to see if they have tasting rooms, and create your own trail

-- Vermont Cheese Trail – Forty-two producers of cheese are on the map for this trail, including Cabot Creamy Cooperative.
+- Vermont Cheese Trail – Forty-eight producers of cheese are on the map for this trail, including Cabot Creamy Cooperative.

 - Washington Cheese Country – The artisan cheese scene is rapidly growing in Washington state.
-This site provides a map of artisan cheese makers and a downloadable Washington Cheese Trail brochure.
+This site provides a list of artisan cheese makers, as well as dozens of recipes.

 - Sonoma Marin Cheese Trail, California – Over a dozen cheese makers are in the trail in Sonoma and Marin counties, “the Normandy of Northern California.”
 A downloadable PDF map of the trail is available at the site.